AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 - Quarantine any suspicious code.

-- Redeploy the codebase to the production environment to ensure nothing is left behind.
+- Ensure that there are no remnants of suspicious code by redeploying the codebase to the production environment.

 ### Audit database configuration and logs